General Betting Guides

 dollarBetting Strategy Guide

-Closing Line Value (CLV) in Sports Betting: Why It Matters More Than Wins
+Closing Line Value (CLV) in Sports Betting: What It Is and Why It Matters

 The closing line value in sports betting matters more than wins.
-At first, this statement seems contradictory, but a deeper dive reveals the old gambling adage to be true.
+At first, this statement seems contradictory, but a deeper dive reveals why the old gambling adage holds true.

 What Is Closing Line Value (CLV)?

-Closing line value can be explained in two ways.
+Closing line value can be understood in two primary ways:

-The most common and simplest explanation?
-It’s the difference between the odds a gambler received when he made his bet versus the odds he received at the closing line.
+The difference between the odds you received when placing your bet and the odds available at the closing line.

 Why Closing Line Value Is Critical for Profitable Betting